 Project Dialogue is a University-wide program that seeks to involve the entire Vanderbilt community in public discourse and reflection connecting classroom learning with larger societal issues.
 Project Dialogue dinner series give students and faculty an opportunity to engage in conversation on a range of topics (including beliefs, ethics, and values) around the dinner table over a delicious meal.

 Speakers and Artists for Project Dialogue have included: Sandra Bernhard, Naomi Wolf, Cornel West, Arthur Schlesinger, Jr., Oliver Sacks, Danny Seo, Mary Lucking-Reiley, Neil Howe, Scott Turow, Adrienne Outlaw, John Douglas, Gore Vidal, Barbara Ehrenreich, Al Franken, John Ashcroft, Archbishop Desmond Tutu and Elie Wiesel.

-Series in Project Dialogue include: Narrative 4 and “This I Believe.
-Please see the schedules below.
+Series in Project Dialogue include: “This I Believe” and Narrative 4.
+Please see the

 Project Dialogue 2019-20